 I joined the School of Psychology as a lecturer in social psychology in January, 2015.
 I hold a PhD from the Centre of Applied Cross Cultural Research (CACR) at Victoria University of Wellington, New Zealand (2011), where I also completed a BA and BSc (Hons).
 Between completing my PhD and joining Keele University, I held research fellowships at the University of Dundee, the University of St Andrews, and the University of Exeter.

 I am a Chartered Psychologist (CPsychol) with the British Psychological Society (BPS) and Fellow of the Higher Education Academy (FHEA).
-I am a member of the executive committee of the Asian Association of Social Psychology (AASP), the editorial board of the Journal of Social and Political Psychology (JSPP), and serve as an associate editor for both the Asian Journal of Social Psychology (AJSP) and the British Journal of Social Psychology (BJSP).
+I am a member of the executive committee of the Asian Association of Social Psychology (AASP), the editorial boards of the European Journal of Social Psychology (EJSP) and the Journal of Social and Political Psychology (JSPP), and serve as an associate editor for both the Asian Journal of Social Psychology (AJSP) and the British Journal of Social Psychology (BJSP).

 My research interests are many and tend to lie in the intersections of social, cultural, political, and health psychology.
-To date my research has had two main areas of focus, involving the application of social-identity and self-categorisation processes to: a) understand group processes and intergroup relations, with a particular focus on religious and political phenomena in the Indian Subcontinent; and b) understand and promote health behaviours and outcomes.
+To date my research has had two main areas of focus, involving the application of social-identity and self-categorisation processes to: a) examine group processes and intergroup relations, with a particular focus on political and religious phenomena in the Indian Subcontinent; and b) understand and promote health behaviours and outcomes.

-Methodologically, my expertise lies in survey research and the application of advanced multivariate and latent variable statistics to understand social phenomena.
+Methodologically, my expertise lies in survey research and the application of advanced multivariate and latent variable statistics to examine social phenomena and social psychological processes.
 However, I prefer combining quantitative and qualitative methodologies to ensure that my research questions are answered as comprehensively as possible.

 2017-2020 – Social Identity, Well-Being and Civic Participation among Social and Ethnic Groups in India